RustySnipers/MarketPulse/README.md

 - **Printable Reports**: Generate and print detailed reports of trading activities.
 - **Interactive Calendar**: View and filter market events with color-coded severity and type.
 - **Custom Watchlists**: Manage your own list of tickers or import them from your Webull portfolio.
+- **Secure Credential Storage**: Optionally save your Webull and TradingView passwords using your OS keychain.

 ## Getting Started